pballada/pballada.github.io/_posts/2024-11-18-swift-compiler-directives.markdown

 ### 3.1 `#available`

 Swift uses `#available` checks so you can conditionally run code based on the OS version.
-This helps prevent crashes if you’re calling APIs that don’t exist on older system versions.
+This helps prevent crashes if you're calling APIs that don't exist on older system versions.

 ```swift
 if #available(iOS 16, *) {